rishabhsvemuri/pgUI/README.md

 ## Building for Distribution

 Run the command corresponding with your OS.

+Run this command in your terminal within the project directory.

 ```bash
 # For windows